Fifth (revised) printing of the celebrated tear that “makes all others obsolete” …

 What can one say about billet tears that hasn't already been said?
 Do we really need another one?
 How many ways can there be to fold and tear a piece of paper?
 The answers just might surprise you!

 R2-D2 embodies a truly original approach, not merely another variation on an old theme.
-A tear that has been engineered from the ground up to meet nineteen demanding criteria:
+A tear that has been engineered from the ground up to meet twenty demanding, objective criteria:

 - The peek(s) must be optimized for execution in real time (i.e., during the tearing sequence).